unsetbit/queen/README.md

 **A platform for running scripts on many browsers.**

-Queen is a web server which is capable of brokering socketed communication between browsers which are connected to it and server-side scripts.
+Queen is a server which is capable of brokering socketed communication between browsers which are connected to it and other applications or scripts.
 You can think of the Queen Server as a pool of browsers which you can execute code on.
 Taking the abstraction further, you can think of Queen Server as distributed execution platform using browsers as computation nodes.

 In this file:
 * [Explanation by Example](#explanation-by-example)